dragon-dune/dragon-dune/dragon-dune.md

 4. Players reveal the size of their armies and their artifacts selected.
 5. For each color (red and black), whomever played the lower numbered artifact of that color, gets that amount added to their battle value.
+    If two artifacts of the same color are played, the higher valued artifact is discarded, regardless of who wins the battle.
 6. The player with the highest battle value wins the battle.
 In the case of a tie, the attacker wins.
 7. The winner removes all units used in an army in the battle.